+We seek your advisory vote on our executive compensation programs.
 We ask that you support the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis, the accompanying compensation tables and the related narrative disclosure in this proxy statement.
 Because your vote is advisory, it will not be binding on the board or the company.
-However, the board and the Compensation Committee will review the voting results and take them into consideration when making future decisions regarding executive compensation.
+However, the Compensation Committee will review the voting results and take them into consideration when making future decisions regarding executive compensation.